 Sometimes boards create bloated agendas with too many action items.
 They make longer meetings and hinder decision-making.

-A meeting agenda may naturally include two-three sub items within reports, special orders, unfinished business, and new business
+A meeting agenda may naturally include two to three items within reports, special orders, unfinished business, and new business.

 Non-agenda items